-At a minimal a cost benefit analysis should be conducted to highlight DRR activities Core indicator 4 Countrywide public awareness strategy exists to stimulate a culture of disaster resilience, with outreach to urban and rural communities.
+At a minimal a cost benefit analysis should be conducted to highlight DRR activities Priority for action 3: Core indicator 4 Countrywide public awareness strategy exists to stimulate a culture of disaster resilience, with outreach to urban and rural communities.
 Level of Progress achieved:

-3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Do public education campaigns on DRR reach risk-prone communities?
-Yes Means of verification:
+3: Institutional commitment attained, but achievements are neither comprehensive nor substantial Means of verification:

-Yes: Public education campaigns.
+- Do public education campaigns on DRR reach risk-prone communities?
+Yes - Yes: Public education campaigns.

-Yes: Training of local government
+- Yes: Training of local government

-No: Availability of information on DRR practices at the community level
+- No: Availability of information on DRR practices at the community level

 Description: